aesthetic-suite/website/docs/dev/css-in-js/style-sheets/components.md

 ### Variants

-Variants are a staple feature of many components -- especially commonly used ones like buttons, alerts, and labels -- and encompasses everything from sizing (small, large) to palettes (success, failure, etc).
+Variants are a staple feature of many components -- especially commonly used ones like buttons, alerts, and labels -- and encompasses everything from sizing (small, large) to palettes (positive, negative, etc).

 With that being said, the guiding principle behind variants is that _only 1_ may ever be active at a time.
 If you need to apply more than 1, then you should use the element-modifier syntax mentioned at